DARPA-CRITICALMAAS/umn-ta2-mineral-site-linkage/README.md

 - [x] Recheck dictionary for Alaska dataset
 - [x] Populate text based linking method (create python file for each method)
 - [x] Check time of column identification task (prev method v. current method)
+- [x] Update the dictionary archival function so that it can store all previous dictionary and be used in case maybe when there is no data dictionary

 ### To-Do
 - [ ] Create method to create short description when there is no column representing short description